xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 If 'op(i)' stores a constant in a 'v', then that 'v' can still be treated on the level of recipes.
 It follows, that the output recipe is exactly the previously defined historyless recipe 'HLR(i)'.
-The presented solution of entry operations storing in auxiliary variables and recipes restoring the content is the most general solution--a solution that never fails to be correct.
+The presented solution of entry operations storing snapshots in auxiliary variables and recipes that rely on stored values is the most general solution--a solution that never fails to be correct.
 The above concepts allow to determine an output recipe for a mouth state with undetermined entries.

 DEFINITION: Run-Time Interference